St. Louis

 Attorneys

-Numerous parties oftentimes work together on a construction project, which increases the complexity of these types of cases.
-Padberg Appelbaum Knepper is a St. Louis construction injury law firm with vast experience in serving clients who are injured on the work site.
-Our team of attorneys have successfully settled and tried hundreds of cases.
-We stay up to date on state and federal laws and regularly retains some of the best experts in the country.
+Padberg Appelbaum Knepper is a St. Louis construction injury law firm with vast experience serving clients who are injured on the work site and their families.
+Our construction site injury attorneys have successfully tried and settled hundreds of cases involving construction sites.
+We stay up to date on state and federal laws and regularly retain some of the best experts in the country.

 Notable St. Louis